Federated Epidemic Surveillance: Methods

-It should be noted that the denominator $\sqrt{n\rho(1-\rho)}$ in the first-order error term indicates that Stouffer's method may be unreliable for small sample sizes or when the probability is close to 0 or 1 \citep{brown2001interval}.
+It should be noted that the denominator $\sqrt{n\rho(1-\rho)}$ in the first-order error term indicates that Stouffer's method may be unreliable for small sample sizes or when the probability is close to 0 or 1 \cite{brown2001interval}.

-After applying the Gaussian approximations, the combination of $p$-values becomes the next focus.
+After applying the Gaussian approximations, the combination of {\it p}-values becomes the next focus.
 One limitation of the naive meta-analysis methods is the assumption of equal contributions across studies, which may not hold true, especially when the studies have significantly different sizes.
 Determining appropriate weights for different studies poses a challenging task.
-In the case of Stouffer's method, some studies suggest using the inverse of the standard error or the square root of the sample size as weights \citep{won2009choosing}.
-In our proposed test, we can combine the approximations without any loss by introducing a certain form of weights.
-By obtaining a centralized $p$-value approximation $\tilde{p} = \Phi (\frac{\sum_{i = 1}^N c_i - \rho\sum_{i = 1}^N n_i}{\sqrt{\rho(1-\rho)\sum_{i = 1}^N n_i}})$ using distributed $p$-value approximations $\tilde{p}_{i} = \Phi (\frac{c_i - \rho n_i}{\sqrt{\rho(1-\rho)n_i}})$ employing the relation $\Phi^{-1}(\tilde{p}) = \sum_{i = 1}^N\sqrt{s_i}\Phi^{-1}(\tilde{p}_{i})$, we find that the most suitable weight for aggregating the $p$-values is the square root of the shares of each entity.
+In the case of Stouffer's method, some studies in GWAS suggest using the inverse of the standard error or the square root of the sample size as weights \cite{won2009choosing}.
+Our proposed test is a special case of meta-analysis, as the centralized counts are the summation of decentralized counts.
+In this case, we can combine the approximations without any loss by introducing weights.
+By obtaining a centralized {\it p}-value $p$ approximates $\Phi \left((\sum_{i = 1}^N c_i - \rho\sum_{i = 1}^N n_i)/\sqrt{\rho(1-\rho)\sum_{i = 1}^N n_i}\right)$ using distributed {\it p}-value $p_{i}$ approximates $\Phi \left((c_i - \rho n_i)/\sqrt{\rho(1-\rho)n_i}\right)$, it turns out that the weights for aggregating the {\it p}-values is the square root of the shares of each entity, which is formulated as Equation \ref{eq8}.

 Furthermore, improvements can be made by incorporating a continuity correction when an estimated value for $n = \sum_{i = 1}^N n_i$, representing the total counts of all entities, is available.
 Due to the discreteness of the Binomial distribution and the continuity of the normal distribution, the correction is helpful when $n$ is not sufficiently large.
-One commonly used correction is Yates' correction in the Binomial test, which involves subtracting $\frac{1}{2}$ from the absolute difference between the observed count $c$ and the expected count $n\rho$.
-Considering our case where $c < n\rho$, the approximation of the $p$-value can be rewritten as $\tilde{p} = \Phi (\frac{c + \frac{1}{2} - \rho n}{\sqrt{\rho(1-\rho)n}})$.
+One commonly used correction is Yates' correction in the Binomial test, which involves subtracting $1/2$ from the absolute difference between the observed count $c$ and the expected count $n\rho$.
+Considering our case where $c < n\rho$, the approximation of the {\it p}-value can be rewritten as $\Phi \left((c + 1/2 - \rho n)/\sqrt{\rho(1-\rho)n}\right)$.

-Similarly, we can derive the combination formula as:
+Similarly, we can derive the combination formula as Equation \ref{eq9}.